The Hierarchy of Control Strategies

 We encourage the use of the HOC as described within the ANSI/ASSP Z10, Occupational Health and Safety Management Systems, to control hazards.
 The six strategies are discussed below.

-- Elimination: Completely eliminate the hazard so it cannot cause an accident.
+- Elimination: Completely eliminate the noise hazard so it cannot cause an accident or injury.
 This is the most effective prevention strategy, and should be implemented when possible.

-- Substitution: Replace materials, equipment, etc., with something that reduces the hazard to acceptable limits.
+- Substitution: Replace materials, equipment, etc., with something that reduces noise hazard to acceptable limits.

 - Engineering controls: Design the environment, materials, tools, equipment and machines so that they do not present hazards.